Ngai-Lam-Chou/2420-Assignment-1/README.md

 ```shell
 doctl auth switch --context <Name>
 ```
-* `doctl auth switch` let you switch authentication using the name you entered in step 1.
+* `doctl auth switch` lets you switch authentication using the name you entered in step 1.
 ``
-4. Use the command below to retrieves details from  your account.
+4. Use the command below to retrieve details from your account.
 ```bash
 doctl account get
 ```

 ![alt_text](https://github.com/Ngai-Lam-Chou/2420-Assignment-1/blob/main/assets/api_user.png)

-5. Use the command below to show a list of different plans and their specs and price.
+5. Use the command below to show a list of different plans and their specs and prices.
 ```shell
 doctl compute size list
 ```